helxplatform/tycho/README.md

 - **Proxy and Integration Support**: Provides mechanisms for proxy rewrite rules and external integrations like Gitea.

 Designed for flexibility and ease of integration, this library supports development and testing phases with a NullContext for mock interactions, alongside the primary TychoContext for live environments.

+### Core (core.py)

+The `Tycho` library serves as a sophisticated abstraction layer atop cloud-native container orchestration platforms, enhancing system architecture and policy enforcement.
+It aims to simplify the design, decision-making, automation, testing, and enforcement processes for teams working with Kubernetes.

+## Features
+- **Initialization**: Constructs a Tycho component with configurable backplane and system settings.
+- **Compute Fabric API**: Provides access to the compute fabric's code emitter based on constructor specifications.
+- **System Parsing**: Transforms JSON requests into abstract syntax trees, enabling structured system specifications that include environment variables, services, and networking rules.
+- **Modification Parsing**: Allows for the modification of system metadata and specifications based on GUID, labels, and resource allocations.
+- **Backplane Validation**: Checks for valid compute backplanes and lists supported backplanes, facilitating integration with various compute fabrics.

+Designed to work seamlessly with Kubernetes, Tycho leverages a configuration-first approach, promoting clarity and efficiency in deploying and managing containerized applications.

+### Kubernetes interaction (kube.py)

+#### Description
+The `kube.py` script provides a Python class `KubernetesCompute` that acts as an orchestrator for Kubernetes, allowing for operations such as system start-up, deletion, status checks, and modifications on a Kubernetes cluster.

+#### Key Features
+- Initialize connection to Kubernetes based on the environment.
+- Start systems on Kubernetes by generating necessary artifacts like Deployments, Persistent Volumes, and Services.
+- Delete deployments and related resources in Kubernetes.
+- Check the status of systems/deployments in the cluster.
+- Modify existing deployments based on specified changes.

+#### Usage
+The class within `kube.py` can be instantiated and used within other Python scripts to interact with a Kubernetes cluster.
+It requires Kubernetes client libraries and is designed to work with both Minikube and Google Kubernetes Engine.

+#### Dependencies
+- Kubernetes Python client (`kubernetes`)

+### Model (model.py)

+#### Description
+The `model.py` script contains classes that represent different components of a distributed system in a containerized environment.
+It includes abstractions for systems, containers, services, volumes, and resource limits, among others, to facilitate system modeling and manipulation in Kubernetes.

+#### Key Classes and Features

+- `System`: Represents a distributed system of interacting containerized software.
+  It serves as a context for generating compute cluster-specific artifacts.

+- `Container`: Models an invocation of an image within a specific infrastructure context, including configurations like commands, environment variables, ports, and resource limits.

+- `Service`: Models network connectivity rules for a system, detailing ports and client access.

+- `Volumes`: Represents volume configurations associated with containers, handling PVC (Persistent Volume Claim) associations and path mappings.

+- `Limits`: Abstracts resource limits on a container, including CPUs, GPUs, memory, and ephemeral storage.

+- `Probe`: Represents liveness and readiness probes for containers, including HTTP and TCP probes.

+- `ModifySystem`: Represents the specifications for modifying a system's metadata and specs, particularly focusing on resources and labels.

+### Tycho Util (tycho_utils.py)

+#### Description
+The `tycho_utils.py` script includes utility classes for rendering templates and handling network-related tasks.
+It's designed to support dynamic generation of configuration files and other text resources based on templates and context data.

+#### Key Components

+- `TemplateUtils`: Offers methods to render text and files using Jinja2 templates.
+This class facilitates dynamic generation of configurations or any text-based resources by injecting context into predefined templates.

+- `NetworkUtils`: Contains methods to extract client IP addresses, accounting for direct connections and proxy-forwarded requests.
+Useful for network-related operations where the client's IP is required.

+- `Resource`: Provides static methods to load JSON or YAML resources from file paths, supporting both absolute and relative paths.
+It's designed to simplify access to structured data files used within the application.

 ### "proxy_rewrite" Feature Overview: